TonicAI/tvallogging/README.md

   <img src="./README_images/tonic-validate-light.svg#gh-light-mode-only" width="600" alt="Tonic Validate" />
 </p>

-Tonic Validate helps you develop your retrieval augmented generation (RAG) system by providing RAG metrics and a platform for tracking and evaluating experiments and changes to your RAG system.
-This is **Tonic Validate Logging**, the logging component of Tonic Validate - how you send your RAG system output to the Tonic Validate Application.
-When you log RAG system outputs using Tonic Validate Logging, the outputs are scored using [Tonic Validate Metrics](https://github.com/TonicAI/tvalmetrics), and then the outputs and scores are sent to the [Tonic Validate Application](https://validate.tonic.ai), where the outputs and responses are visualized allowing you to easily track the performance of you RAG system.
+Tonic Validate helps you develop your retrieval augmented generation (RAG) applications by providing RAG metrics and a platform for tracking and evaluating experiments and changes to your RAG applications.
+This is **Tonic Validate Logging**, the logging component of Tonic Validate - how you send your RAG application output to the Tonic Validate Application.
+When you log your RAG application outputs using Tonic Validate Logging, the outputs are scored using [Tonic Validate Metrics](https://github.com/TonicAI/tvalmetrics), and then the outputs and scores are sent to the [Tonic Validate Application](https://validate.tonic.ai), where the outputs and responses are visualized allowing you to easily track the performance of you RAG application.

 *  [Tonic Vaidation Documentation](https://docs.tonic.ai/validate/)